pedjak/openshift-enhancements/enhancements/helm3/console.md

   name: cluster
 spec:
   url: http://my.chart-repo.org/stable

+  # optional and only needed for UI purposes
   displayName: myChartRepo

+  # optional and only needed for UI purposes
   description: my private chart repo

+  # set to true if need to be disabled temporarly
+  disabled: true
 ```

 The console operator would watch for changes on it and reconfigure the chart repository proxy.
 The console backend already implements a few helm endpoints (including the chart proxy), but the future might require to extract them into a separate service (e.g. to make openshift more modular).
 Hence, it would be good to define the configuration as the top-level resource detaching API from the implementation.
 Cluster admin would easily discover the new resource and manage it either via CLI or through UI.